lukefleed/imdb-graph/README.md

 - [ ] Organize all the code using `OOP`
 - [ ] Normalize the harmonic centrality and it's bound
-- [ ] Test with other collaboration networks
 - [ ] Give `k` as input parameter